LibertyDSNP/spec/pages/Announcements/Overview.md

 | 4 | [Reaction](/Announcement/Types/Reaction) | a public visual reply to a Broadcast | no |
 | 5 | [Profile](/Announcement/Types/Profile) | a profile | YES |

+## Value Serialization

+Serialization is how the value should be stringified for signing and for transfer between systems.
+Most serializations use outside standards, but some require additional clarifications, provided here.

+### hexadecimal

+- MUST use 0-9,a-f representation
+- MUST be lowercase
+- MUST NOT be prefixed
+- MUST NOT have spaces

 ## Duplicate Handling

 Duplicate Announcements may occur.